Joscart/terminal_menu/README.md

 # terminal_menu

 * Menu in terminal for java

-* Menu en terminal para java
+  designed for small java proyects